 Mapping the customer journey is something you should never do as a stand-alone project.

-So, if you want to start of a Customer Journey mapping project because it’s hip and fashionable, because everybody does it or because your boss asked you to do so without any follow up planned, please don’t bother, don’t do it!
-Then it is just a waste of time, money and resources and leads to a lot of frustration and jeopardizes all future chances of doing it again, since you will keep on hearing ‘yeah, we did that once, did not work, will not do it again.’
-So please don’t start.
+So, if you want to start of a Customer Journey mapping project because it’s hip and fashionable, because everybody does it or because your boss asked you to do so without any follow up planned, please don’t bother!
+Then it is just a waste of time, money and resources and leads to a lot of frustration.
+Plus, it jeopardizes all future chances of doing it again, since you will keep on hearing ‘yeah, we did that once, did not work, will not do it again.’

 If you want to start of a Customer Journey mapping project because it’s hip and fashionable, please don’t bother!

 At least, not yet.
-Prepare it well, sit down and ask yourself and your company what you want to get out of it, what your goal is and why you really want to do this, with any of the above not really being a valid reason to do so.
-Please also do check if there is a willingness and budget to give it a follow up, because, don’t be mistaken, this is not something that is done in half a day, nor is it something you should do ‘on the side’.
+Prepare it well, sit down and ask yourself and your company what you want to get out of it, what your goal is and why you really want to do this.
+Please also check if there is a willingness and budget to give it a follow up, because, don’t be mistaken, this is not something that is done in half a day, nor is it something you should do ‘on the side’.

 Building personas, defining the full set of touchpoints and top tasks and then mapping them onto the entire customer journey for every persona, while highlighting the positive and negative experiences and pinpointing areas for improvement and personalization, is a lot of work.
 If you do it ‘on the side’, chances are you never complete the exercise, you risk that the journey you have described at the start is no longer relevant by the time you draw your conclusions and the improvements you want to achieve are never done.